Does Amazon.com offer a data feed?

 You can think of PAA as a remote database you query to get information on Amazon products.
 Unlike a data feed which is usually downloaded into a database on your server, the web services provide specific information when it's needed by your application.

-Use of the web services requires some knowlege of programming - generally in a server-side scripting language like PHP.
+Use of the web services requires some knowledge of programming - generally in a server-side scripting language like PHP.
 But there are many commercial and free programs which use the web services.
 Some are listed in Amazon's list of Solutions For Amazon Associates, but many more can be found by searching the Internet.

 For a complete storefront which can be added to your web site, your options include:

 If you require a datafeed, please consider signing up with Shareasale.
 Shareasale manages affiliate programs for thousands of merchants, many of which offer datafeeds.
 The datafeeds are available via manual download or FTP.
-For an example of how to use the Shareasale data feeds, please visit Using Shareasale Datafeeds.

 For some ideas on how to cache information received from A2S, please see Working With the "One-Second" Rule.
 For some example code in PHP, see PHP Examples.